04 Jun 2019

 The 17th edition of Odgers Berndtson’s global magazine is coming soon.

-How do you rate your organisation’s culture?
+How do you rate your organisation’s corporate culture?
 Is it supportive, where everyone has freedom of expression and can feel they are contributing to the common good?
 Or is it less good for everyone - even, dare we say, cultish?

 At Odgers Berndtson, we believe that creating the right culture - one that is inclusive, representative and, above all, achievable - can turn an ordinary organisation into a world-beating one.